microsoft/DeepSpeed/docs/_tutorials/moe-inference-tutorial.md

 DeepSpeed-MoE Inference introduces several important features on top of the inference optimization for dense models ([DeepSpeed-Inference blog post](https://www.microsoft.com/en-us/research/blog/deepspeed-accelerating-large-scale-model-inference-and-training-via-system-optimizations-and-compression/)).
 It embraces several different types of parallelism, i.e. data-parallelism and tensor-slicing for the non-expert parameters and expert-parallelism and expert-slicing for the expert parameters.
 To maximize the aggregate memory-bandwidth, we provide the communication scheduling with parallelism coordination to effectively group and route tokens with the same critical-data-path.
 Moreover, we propose new modeling optimizations, PR-MoE and MoS, to reduce MoE model size while maintaining accuracy.
 For more information on the DeepSpeed MoE inference optimization, please refer to our [blog post](TODO: Add the link to the blog).

-DeepSpeed provides a seamless inference mode for the variant of MoE models which are trained through the DeepSpeed-MoE library ([MoE tutorial](https://www.deepspeed.ai/tutorials/mixture-of-experts-nlg/).
+DeepSpeed provides a seamless inference mode for the variant of MoE models that are trained via the DeepSpeed-MoE library ([MoE tutorial](https://www.deepspeed.ai/tutorials/mixture-of-experts-nlg/)).
 To do so, one needs to simply use the deepspeed-inference engine to initialize the model to run the model in the eval mode.
 In the next part, we elaborate on how to run MoE models at inference-mode through DeepSpeed and describing the different features for adding different parallelism support to serve the model at unprecedented scale and speed.